 Mara Wilson is a recovering child actor perhaps best known for playing the title role in the movie Matilda.
 She now works as a writer, voice-over actor, and storyteller.
 Her voice can be heard on BoJack Horseman and Welcome to Night Vale, and her writing has been featured in The New York Times, The Guardian, McSweeney's, The Toast, and many other places.
 She is the creator and host of the storytelling show What Are You Afraid Of?, and in 2016, her first book, Where Am I Now? was published by Penguin Books.
 She loves baking, tea, and cats.
 (Dogs are good, too.)

-Brittani Nichols is a writer and performer from Chicago.
+Brittani Nichols is a writer, comedian, and actor living in Los Angeles.
+Prior to her career in television and film, Brittani’s writing could be found in various places on the internet including Autostraddle, Jezebel, Huffington Post, and Buzzfeed.
 Words With Girls, a comedy pilot (based on the webseries of the same name) which she created and starred, was produced as part of Issa Rae's Color Creative TV and premiered at HBO/BET's Urbanworld Film Festival in 2014.
-Brittani is a recurring character on Season 2 of Transparent.
-She has two podcasts: Brand New Podcast with fellow comedian and feelings-haver, Ariana Lenarsky, and Hamilton the Podcast with the Burr to her Hamilton, Khalehla Rixon.
-Suicide Kale, the award-winning feature that she produced, wrote, and starred is currently on the festival circuit.
-When not performing in Los Angeles, she enjoys playing basketball, frequenting diners others look down on, and eating over-priced ice cream.
+Brittani was a recurring character on Season 2 of Transparent and guest starred on the IFC series, Boxed In.
+She currently co-hosts Brand New Podcast with her neighbor and friend, Ariana Lenarsky.